tlswg/tls13-spec/draft-ietf-tls-tls13.md

   to accept only a subset of the early data messages.

-[[OPEN ISSUE: are the rules below correct? https://github.com/tlswg/tls13-spec/issues/451]] Prior to accepting the "early_data" extension, the server MUST validate that the session ticket parameters are consistent with its current configuration.
+[[OPEN ISSUE: are the rules below correct? https://github.com/tlswg/tls13-spec/issues/451]] Prior to accepting the "early_data" extension, the server MUST check the first PSK identity (see {{pre-shared-key-extension}}) corresponds to a valid ticket and validate that the session parameters are consistent with its current configuration.
 It MUST also validate that the extensions negotiated in the previous connection are identical to those being negotiated in the ServerHello, with the exception of the following extensions: